 A chest holster allows you to carry a larger backpack.
 Carrying a sidearm on your hip will likely interfere with the carry of a larger backpack.

 A chest holster provides quick access to your firearm.
 Seconds count.
-A chest holster will carry your firearm up higher on your chest (hence the name!) which makes it uniquely ready and quickly accessible for draw, even when shouldering a backpack, fishing with waders, etc..
+A chest holster will carry your firearm up higher on your chest (hence the name!) which makes it uniquely ready and quickly accessible for draw when shouldering a backpack, fishing with waders, etc.. during times when other methods of carry may be prohibitive, difficult, or not possible.

 A chest holster that fits snug eliminates snags and a floppy gun.
 Hip carry will more likely snag on things while traversing the woods.
 A chest holster enables a snug carry right in front of you and the firearm will not slap around as you move about.